 What is HIV/AIDS?

-The term AIDS (Acquired Immune Deficiency Syndrome) refers to the most advanced stages of an infection caused by the human immunodeficiency virus (HIV).
+The term AIDS refers to the most advanced stages of an infection caused by the human immunodeficiency virus (HIV).
 The current definition of AIDS includes:

 - All HIV-infected people who have fewer than 200 CD4+ T cells (also called T4 cells).
 These cells are key infection fighters in the body’s immune system.
-Healthy adults often have CD4+ T-cell counts of around 600 or more.
+Healthy adults usually have CD4+ T cell counts of around 600 or more.

-- HIV-infected people who have been diagnosed with 1 or more health conditions that affect people with advanced HIV disease.
+- HIV-infected people who have been diagnosed with one or more health conditions that affect people with advanced HIV disease.
 These conditions include certain cancers.
-They also include infections that occur because of HIV’s effect on the immune system (called opportunistic infections).
+They also include certain infections that occur because of HIV’s effect on the immune system (called opportunistic infections).

 What causes HIV/AIDS?

 AIDS is caused by the human immunodeficiency virus (HIV).
 HIV destroys or hurts immune system cells.
 It weakens the body's ability to fight infections and certain cancers.
-HIV is most often spread by having sex with an infected partner whose HIV is not diagnosed or not under control.
-Another way to spread HIV is by having contact with infected blood from contaminated needles, syringes, or other drug equipment.
+HIV is most often spread by having sex with an infected partner whose HIV is not diagnosed or is not under control.
+Another way to spread HIV is by having contact with infected body fluids, or with blood from contaminated needles, syringes, or other drug equipment.